Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 “Water, water everywhere.
 That really resonates on the Outer Banks,” Corbett said.

-The most built up and populated part of the Outer Banks are in the north around Nags Head and Kill Devil Hills, which aren't under the evacuation order.
-South of the Oregon Inlet, scoured out by a 1846 hurricane, is Hatteras Island, where the only connection to the mainland is the NC 12 highway.
-South of there is Ocracoke Island, accessible only by boat or plane.
+The most built-up and populated part of the Outer Banks are in the north around Nags Head and Kill Devil Hills, which aren't under the evacuation order.
+South of the Oregon Inlet, scoured out by a 1846 hurricane, is Hatteras Island, where the only connection to the mainland is N.C.
+12. South of there is Ocracoke Island, accessible only by boat or plane.

 The first highways to reach the area were built more than 60 years ago.
 And the Outer Banks started booming, as it went from quaint fishing villages to what it is now, dotted with 6,000-square foot vacation homes on stilts.